jsrathi17/Assignment-1-996457/reports/Assignment-1-Deployment.md

 It is better to note down the ip address of your containers for further process using following command:
 	docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' node1_1

+Install the require dependencies using the command:
+	pip install -r requirements.txt

 # mysimpdb-coredms